freezemage0/config/README.md

 echo $username; // prints "user"
 ```

+Key chaining may be disabled by calling `ImmutableConfig->disableKeyChaining()`.
+It is enabled by default.

 #### Saving
 You can also create/edit configuration using `ImmutableConfig::set()` method.
 When you set value, you get a new instance of `ImmutableConfig` with a new `key => value` pair.